ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 92 minutes today.
 Worked on Udemy course.
 Currently at 34%.

 **Thoughts**: Feeling good!
 I think I'm going to start coding for at least an hour each day.

+### Day 66: April 12th, 2017

+**Today's Progress**: Coded for 166 minutes today.
+Worked on Web Dev Bootcamp Udemy course.
+Currently at 39%.
+Also bought Udemy course on React Native and Redux.

+**Thoughts**: Felt frustrated I couldn't download the latest version of Xcode because of my OS version (10.10.5) but I'll figure out a way around it.
+I think I can download an older version and it'll be just fine.